 “I’m sort of green,” the young driller said.
 “I got no clue what you’re talking about.”

 There was a gas detector on the rig floor and it was registering somewhere far off the chart.
 Reaching the dog house before the young driller, I quickly engaged the clutch.

 “You got a gas bubble coming up.
 Hurry and do what I say before this rig lights up like a Roman candle.”

-“We’re here, Superman,” Anne said, shaking my shoulder to rouse me.
+“We’re here,” Anne said, shaking my shoulder to rouse me.

 With the groggy head of a person that hadn’t slept much in thirty-six hours, I followed them into the café.
 We had a surprise when we entered the door.

-Ray’s wife Kathy had driven up from Oklahoma City and awaited us in a large booth.
+Ray’s wife Kathy had driven up from Oklahoma City and was waiting for us in a large booth.
 “I’ve had all the fun I can take,” Ray said.
 “Kathy’s here to take me home.”

 “Let’s stay,” Kathy said.
 “I’ve never seen a Satanist before.”